systematic-magic/vendors/text.rst

 | :sample:`€250`
 | :sample:`37°C`

+10.8.
+There must be a minus sign (−) or en-dash (–) instead of hyphen (‐) in number elements and ranges.
+For example:

+| :sample:`-0.9`
+| :sample:`5-7`

+10.9.
+Double dash "- -" must be replaced by en-dash (–).
+For example:

+| "been reported that- -patients" must be corrected to :sample:`"been reported that-patients"`

 10.3.
 Check MATERIALS AND METHODS section (or its alternatives - see in Section headers) for erroneously placed hyperlinks (e.g. hyperlinked numbers in compound names).